Mwalimu Julius Nyerere Mausoleum Memorial Museum Day Tour

 It shares the History of the United Republic of Tanzania

 Fan of history?
-The Mwalimu Nyerere Museum is the occasion to learn all the History of the United Republic of Tanzania through real historical support that illustrates all the moments which has built the country.
-The museum holds unique photos and objects that will emerge you in the heart of the country.
+The Mwalimu Nyerere Museum is a place to learn about the History of the United Republic of Tanzania through real historical artifacts that illustrate the moments that have shaped the country.
+The museum holds unique photos and objects that will immerse you in the heart of the country.

 To understand the policy of the first president of Tanzania